 Jayne and I sacrificed our dry hair and clothes to make a run for it up to The Outhouse – a ramshackle looking hut perched on the cliff overlooking the Pineapple Beach Club Antigua.
 With a tin roof, signs and boards nailed onto the wall from past customers, an excellent vantage point to watch the storm, and a BBQ, we were set.

 We ate the best ribs I’ve ever had, with salad, and drank beers, watching and listening to the rain hitting the roof.
+The food was so good here in fact, I’ve recommended it as one of my best restaurants in Antigua.

 – The Outhouse on a sunnier day